Having difficulty in paying?

-If you are experiencing exceptional and extenuating circumstances then you may apply for a Council Tax reduction under Section 13A of the Local Government Finance Act 1992.
+If you are experiencing exceptional and extenuating circumstances then you may apply for an extra Council Tax reduction under Section 13A of the Local Government Finance Act 1992.
 Each application is considered on its own merits.
-Examples where applications may be considered could include properties affected by natural disasters such as fire, flood or storm that were beyond the control of the occupier.
-To be considered, please contact us with full details of your circumstances and why you think you should be considered for help.
+To be considered, please contact the team about Council Tax with full details of your circumstances and why you think you should be considered for help.

 Resident Support Fund